Lukasdoe/CacheCoherence/additional_assumptions.md

 - A bus update always only transmits a single word, bus flushes always transmit a whole block.
   Flushes always also go to main memory and therefore require at least 100 cycles.
 Updates can go to other caches only, making them faster with about 2 cycles.
+- Dragon protocol: Bus flushes are only required for write backs.
+As long as the copy stays in the cache, every "flush" in the diagram is replaced with a shared update action.
+No data is written to main memory.